 A Simple Live Scan analyzes a public URL using your local specifications (e.g., region, browser type) as default parameters.

-On the homepage, enter a public URL (e.g., https://www.example.com) in the search box.
+From the main menu, enter a public URL (e.g., https://www.example.com) in the search box.

 View results, including a live screenshot of the URL, displayed below the URL box.